 *Note: Not all Agencies will be represented in this section due to how those other Agencies are actually funded.

-All links will open to an external site or pdf
+All pictures and links will open to an external site or pdf

 The IT Dashboard was launched on June 1, 2009, to provide Federal agencies and the public with the ability to view details of Federal information technology (IT) investments online and to track their progress over time.
 The IT Dashboard displays data received from agency IT Portfolio and Business Case reports, including general information on over 7,000 Federal IT investments and detailed data for over 700 of those investments that agencies classify as “major.”